-For a dinner with pizzazz, toss cheese-filled spinach tortellini (purchased from the supermarket) with garlic-and-herb feta cheese, tomatoes, spinach, and white beans.
+For a dinner with pizzazz, toss purchased cheese-filled spinach tortellini with garlic-and-herb feta cheese, tomatoes, spinach, and white beans.

 A creamy mushroom sauce tops eggs noodles in this vegetarian twist on a classic Italian favorite.
 To serve, sprinkle with fresh parsley.

 A garlicky soybean spread and juicy tomatoes take grilled cheese to a new level.
 The leftover spread is a delicious dip for fresh veggies.